WebAssembly/spec/md-proto/WebAssembly.md

 The `if` instruction pushes an entry onto the control-flow stack containing an unbound [label] and a limit value of the current length of the value stack.
 If `$condition` is [false], it then [branches](#branching) to this label.

-**Validation Algorithm:**
- - An entry is pushed onto the control-flow stack containing no type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of true.

 TODO: Do `if` and `else` have labels?
 Monitor at least https://github.com/WebAssembly/design/pull/710